 Phoenix’s largest Fourth of July celebration is Fabulous Phoenix Fourth.
-Now in its 32nd year, this event regularly attracts around 100,000 guests for their downtown fireworks display.
+This event regularly attracts around 100,000 guests for their downtown fireworks display.
 This year’s event will fun from 6-10 p.m. at Steele Indian School Park.
 The non-alcoholic family event will include live music, local entertainers, and food and beverage vendors.
 It will also include youth activities and a water spray zone where the kids can cool off from the desert heat.

 Escape the heat at the Hometown 4thof July Celebration.
 This small-town celebration is located in Payson, which is normally around 20 degrees cooler than Phoenix.
 The celebration starts promptly at 8 a.m. with a patriotic salute to service members, followed by a day filled with family games and activities.
-It will also feature live music from The Take Cover Band, a cover band that plays classic rock songs from the Beatles, Eagles, Rolling Stones, and more.
+It will also feature live music from Splash.
 The day caps off with a fireworks display at 9 p.m.
 Attendees can take advantage of a free shuttle bus that leaves from Payson High School.